adamewing/methylartist/README.md

 Generates smoothed methylation profiles across specific loci with many configurable parameters for one or more samples.

+One or more .bam files (with Mm/Ml tags) may be supplied via the `-b/--bams` parameter.
+Multiple .bams may be comma-delimited.

-Sample input file `-d/--data` has the following whitespace-delimited fields (one sample per line): BAM file, Methylation DB (generated with e.g. `db-nanopolish`)
+Optional sample input file `-d/--data` has the following whitespace-delimited fields (one sample per line): BAM file, Methylation DB (generated with e.g. `db-nanopolish`)

 Example: